tjbencomo/ngs-pipeline-retired/README.md

 **CURRENTLY A WORK IN PROGRESS**

 `variant-discovery-pipeline` is a pipeline for variant calling WES and WGS data.
 The Broad's GATK software is used for much of the preprocessing and variant calling.
 Annovar annotates the identified variants.
-The README documents all necessary steps to run variant calling on raw FASTQ data from quality control to variant annotation.
+The `README.md` documents all necessary steps to run variant calling on raw FASTQ data from quality control to variant annotation.
 In its current state, `variant-discovery-pipeline` only works on the Sherlock HPC cluster at Stanford.